 I am currently Research Director at NatCen Social Research.

-My research interests lie at the intersection of Mixed-Methods, Evidence-based and Public Health Policy (i.e. patient experience; quality of care; patient-physician communication and drug regulation).
-I am also interested in Social and Political attitudes (esp. participation and élites’ attitudes towards the EU).
+My research interests lie at the intersection of mixed-methods, evidence-based and public health policy (i.e. patient experience; quality of care; drug regulation).
+I am also interested in social and political attitudes more widely (esp. political participation; deliberative processes in parliament and election debates).

 NatCen Social Research